Home-baked Christmas cookies make great gifts. Photo by Miriam Diaz-Gilbert

 Here's the recipe as found in the book.

-I still remember baking Italian cookies on some Sunday nights when I was in high school.
+I still remember baking Italian drop cookies on some Sunday nights when I was in high school.
 I'd take a bunch to school to share with friends during study hall.
 They loved them.
 The recipe came from my mother's best friend Sylvana.
 Along the way, we lost the recipe.
 But about fifteen years ago, another friend, who is also Italian, gave my mother her recipe.
 I'm pretty sure it's the same recipe that we lost.

 My mother gave it to me and I've been baking Italian cookies again ever since.
 The cookies are as I remember them - scrumptious!
-The good old fashion recipe, handwritten by my mother's friend on white lined letter paper, is today greased with cookie batter, butter, and oil stains.
+The good old fashioned recipe, handwritten by my mother's friend on white lined letter paper, is today greased with cookie batter, butter, and oil stains.

 Follow my mother's friend's fun and easy recipe.
 Use a mixing bowl.
 Sometimes I mix the batter with a wooden spoon.